j-freddy/simclr-medical-imaging/README.md

   natural images, even with limited labelled data.<br><br>
   This thesis aims to explore the potential of SimCLR, a state-of-the-art self-supervised learning framework, for medical image classification.
-We provide a comprehensive evaluation on multiple medical imaging modalities and find significant improvement over baseline supervised metrics.
-We simulate different settings and explore tackling class imbalance, as well as transfer learning on different datasets.
+We evaluate this framework on a wide range of medical imaging modalities, including colon pathology, dermatology, blood cells, retina fundus and other medical scans.
+We find significant improvement over baseline supervised metrics (an increase of up to 30.6% in accuracy).
+We simulate different data settings and explore tackling class imbalance, as well as transfer learning on different datasets.
+We find downsampling images to be a viable solution for some modalities in bringing down training times (12 hours to pretrain a model for classifying blood cells that achieves over 0.95 AUC after finetuning).
 We propose a novel augmentation sequence which shows consistent improvement over the original framework.

 ## Background